 Leave your belongings in a locker:

 The sign isn’t merely a suggestion it’s for the sake of a clutter free environment.
 Don’t be “that guy” that leaves their massive gym bag into the middle of the weight room.
 You’d be amazed the amount of people that couldn’t be arsed using a locker.

 Don’t be a space invader:

-By all means, use all the equipment and space the gym has to offer (after all your paying for it) but respect the fact your not the only one on the gym.
+By all means, use all the equipment and space the gym has to offer (after all you’re paying for it) but respect the fact you’re not the only one in the gym.
 It’s incredibly frustrating to have some idiot nudge your bar mid lift or sweat all over you.